 Pat (the other Coast to Coaster who I was to meet the following night) completed this section by car.
 His B&B owner had warned against walking in these conditions.
 Had I received the same advice, I might have caught the bus.

 But I doubt it.
 I had planned this trip months before and, short of recklessness, meant to complete it.
 Besides, the landscape looked stunning and anyway, how bad could it be?
 (Er … well … pretty bad actually).

 From the village, the path follows Stonethwaite Beck toward Eagle Crag.
 Here I saw another red squirrel.

 He was gone in a flash but I got a quick snap (if not a good one).
 I have now seen three; all in the Lake District but in different valleys: Ennerdale, Borrowdale and Grisedale.
 (If you see one in the Lakes, you can help preserve them by reporting your sighting on the Red Squirrel Northern England Society website).

-That great slab dead ahead is Eagle Crag (1706 feet) but thankfully the path skirts round it and up the valley on the left.
+That great slab of rock dead ahead is Eagle Crag (1706 feet) but thankfully the path skirts round it and up the valley on the left.

 It was a Sunday morning but I didn’t see nor hear anyone; indeed I met no-one for several hours.

 Even so, there were moments of total gridlock on the path.